 On gaining independence, Western imposed state boundaries were retained but African political leadership has failed to transform political systems and structures so that they fit in with the needs and expectations of multinational states and the increasingly demanding citizenry.
 The public is no longer satisfied with peripheral roles in politics but demand more involvement in influencing how they are governed.

 In such a setting a wholesale adoption of Western inspired constitutions is never going to work yet that is exactly what Western governments and Western dominated international political institutions demand of African leadership.
-Often, the constitutions and elections do not address the imbalance of political power flows between nations now inhabiting the same geographic and/ or socio-political space which is arguably the most fatal ailment of all African republics.
+Often, the constitutions and elections do not address the imbalance of political power flows between nations now inhabiting the same geographic and/ or socio-political space which is arguably the teething problem for all African republics.

 Elections in their various forms are the cornerstone of Western democracy; however, measuring African political legitimacy on the basis of ‘peaceful and fair’ elections ignores the fundamental problems of the election process (e.g., education) and participation hence, the validity of choices.
 Western democracy assumes that the electorate knows what it needs and people are prepared to choose wisely yet what is evident in African democratic elections is that people choose individuals from their own village/ tribe/ nation; the content of the character of the candidate is secondary and so are the broader policies.

 Things can change but the base and architect of that change has to be Africa not Europe not China not America and not Russia.
 We cannot continue on this dark path where we ignore internal dialogue and solutions but, at every opportunity, run with a container of our problems to every country outside Africa hoping to return with a crate full of solutions.
 Asking for advice is one thinking shutting your mind and expecting miracles is another.